shreyavshetty/BayesianDeepLearning/README.md

     - Bayesian Central Four Encoder-Decoder: insert dropout after the central four encoder and decoder units.
     - Bayesian Classifier: insert dropout after the last decoder unit, before the classifier.

-  **Comparing Weight Averaging and Monte Carlo Dropout Sampling**

-  Weight averaging proposes to remove dropout at test time and scale the weights proportionally to the dropout percentage.
+**Comparing Weight Averaging and Monte Carlo Dropout Sampling** Weight averaging proposes to remove dropout at test time and scale the weights proportionally to the dropout percentage.
 Monte Carlo sampling with dropout performs better than weight averaging after approximately 6 samples.
 Weight averaging technique produces poorer segmentation results,in terms of global accuracy, in addition to being unable to provide a measure of model uncertainty.

+**Experiments**
+Bayesian Deep Learning performs well on the following dataset:
+- CamVid Dataset
+	- CamVid is a small road scene understanding dataset.
+	- Segment 11 classes.
+	- Comparision based on depth and motion cues.
+	- Bayesian SegNet obtains the highest overall class average and mean intersection over union score by a significant margin.
+- Scene Understanding (SUN)
+	- Large dataset of indoor scenes.
+	- 37 indoor scene classes.
+	- Bayesian SegNet outperforms all previous benchmarks, including those which use depth modality.
+- Pascal VOC
+	- Segmentation challenge
+	- 20 salient object class
+	- Involves learning both classes and their spatial context

+**Understanding Modelling Uncertainity**
+- Qualitative observations
+Segmentation predictions are smooth, with a sharp segmentation around object boundaries.
+These results also show that when the model predicts an incorrect label, the model uncertainty is generally very high.
+High model uncertainity due to:
+	- At class boundaries the model often displays a high level of uncertainty.
+This reflects the ambiguity surrounding the definition of defining where these labels transition.
+	- Visually difficult to identify - objects are occluded or at a distance from the camera.
+	- Visually ambiguous to the model.
+- Quantitative observation
+Relationship between uncertainity vs accuracy and between uncertainity vs frequency of each class in the dataset.Uncertainty is calculated as the mean uncertainty value for each pixel of that class in a test dataset.
+We observe an inverse  relationship between uncertainty and class accuracy or class frequency.
+This shows that the model is more confident about classes which are easier or occur more often, and less certain about rare and challenging classes.

 ##  What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?
 - Author : Alex Kendall,Yarin Gal - University of Cambridge